 In team rowing, the team manager, or coxswain, is an essential participant.
 The coxswain does no rowing, but still contributes to the success of the team, by keeping the rowing synchronised.
 Without synchronisation, a team is useless.
-Team members not rowing - or worse, rowing out of step - prevent progress by the boat.
+Team members not rowing - or worse, rowing out of step - slow the boat.

 - Blogger would have another project to do, which would take them away from other, more needed activities.

 - Your input, identifying your spam messages, would be unavailable.
 Other bloggers have to flag more spam messages, without your input.

 - With an additional control, other bloggers will have another setting to misuse.
 Other bloggers have to flag still more spam messages, without the input from folks who would select the new setting, unwittingly.

 - Other bloggers, listening to the dissident team members, are less inclined to moderate in synchronisation also.

 - Spammers succeed in getting more spam comments published, and see more financial benefits.
 This encourages them to continue their activities.